oliversavio/oliversavio.github.io/_posts/2020-04-13-building-analytical-datalake-with-apache-spark-and-apache-hudi.md

 spark.read.format("hudi").load(s"$basePath/$tableName/*").show()
 {% endhighlight %}

-This is all we'll cover in this post, in Part 2 we'll explore working with Merge on Read tables.
+This is all that this part covers.
+In Part 2 we'll explore working with Merge on Read tables.

 ## References
 1. [Hudi upsert hangs #1328][hudi-issue]